zeraMe1ster/ios12-Hustle-Mode/README.md

 ### Clone or Download this and feel free to make changes

->. compatible on Xcode v10 above or download the beta
+>. compatible on iphone5 and above ( try to change the GUI for other versions )